kevinfiol/kevinfiol.github.io/demos/index.md

 * A userscript for GOG.com that aims to improve the overall browsing experience by automatically finding and displaying current and historically lowest prices for games across multiple online stores.
 Built with Hyperapp.

 ## [it's drm free](https://github.com/kevinfiol/its-drm-free)
 * A userscript for Steampowered.com that finds and displays latest prices from DRM-free storefronts.
-Built with Polymer Project's lit-html.
+Built with lit-html.

 ## [etto](https://github.com/kevinfiol/etto)
 * A tiny, framework-agnostic autocomplete and select component for modern JavaScript projects.
 Extremely customizable with zero dependencies.